Retrieving Assets from Installed Asset Packs

 Ultimately, instead of relying on the blueprint as the type, you rely on the interface as the type.

 Simply right click anywhere in your Content Browser to bring up the below menu.
+Select Blueprints and Blueprint Interface.

 Name your Blueprint Interface and double click it to open it.
+Here you can create functions and define their input and outputs.

 In your Blueprint, go to Class Setting and in the details panel add your Blueprint Interface.

 Your Interface will appear on the right, right click it and click Implement Event.
+Now you can implement what you want your function to do.

 In this example, we are Spawning our Actor, Casting it to our Interface and then calling the interface method Set Material using a Material we also fetched from an Asset Pack.